sandipan1/hica/README.md

 Run the Example:
-The main.py script processes a query (“Calculate 3 plus 4”) using the add tool from calculator_tool.py:
+The main.py script processes a query ("Calculate 3 plus 4") using the add tool from calculator_tool.py:

 ### src/main.py